ANCIT/eGit-extensions/README.md

-eGit-extensions
+EGit-extensions
 ===============

-Useful Add On to eGIT
+Useful Add-on to EGit

 GitHub becoming the most popular Version of Git, we have a few features lined up to support GitHub